 Pygmy hedgehogs are insectivores by nature but when kept as pets many owners feed them a more omnivorous diet which includes some fruit and vegetables.
 Keeping a pygmy hedgehog healthy is the most important consideration when deciding what to feed them.

-Can African Pygmy Hedgehogs choke?
+Can hedgehogs choke?
 Choking is a serious problem for pygmy hedgehogs and any food served to them must be easy for them to break down and eat.
 Foods like dry cat biscuits can be easily broken down by biting but foods like raw carrots are very difficult to break down and can potentially block their airways when swallowed leading to choking.